YOUNG: A Red Sox post-mortem

 Boston had dropped Game 1 of the ALCS in Houston, but roared back the next two games, outscoring the Astros, 21-8 over the course of those two games and sat comfortably at Fenway Park, knowing that just two more wins meant not only not having to return to Houston, but that it would punch its ticket to its fifth World Series of the 2000s.

-We all know what happened next, and that’s why the Red Sox have been on vacation for a week while the Astros were taking on the Atlanta Braves in Game 3 of the Fall Classic Friday night.
+We all know what happened next, and that’s why the Red Sox have been on vacation while the Astros were taking on the Atlanta Braves in the Fall Classic.

 A lot of sportswriters and columnists have rightly pointed out that getting to within two games of the World Series was a monumental achievement for this team, especially after almost not making the postseason altogether and having, just a year earlier, been the fourth-worst team in all of Major League Baseball.